 - A lack of understanding that intubation is not a sequence of isolated steps, but is instead a complex dance of interacting steps, each setting the stage for the next.

-This discussion is going to assume some knowledge of the basic technique of intubation.
+This discussion is going to assume some knowledge of the basic intubation technique.
 If you’d like to review those basics you can find links for multiple prior in depth discussions at the end of this article.
 (Illustrations and animation from Anyone Can Intubate, 5th edition, C Whitten MD.)

 Failure to Visualize The Anatomy